sardana-org/sardana/doc/source/users/overview.rst

 therefore a mechanism to adapt the Sardana system to your own hardware.
 This adaptor also has another very important role to play.
 This is best explained with the motor as example.
-We consider more or less everything which can be changed in the system a motor.
+We consider more or less everything which can be changed in the system as a motor.
 The term which should have better been used to describe this thing should have been therefore *movable*.
 A motor can be a temperature of a temperature controller which can be changed, a motor from an insertion device which needs a highly complicated protocol to be moved, or just